 Long is testing a new, easier-to-use e-mail system for purchase and hopes to be doling out accounts to students and faculty next month.
-WPC has also initiated the purchase process to increase dial-in access from 16 to 64 lines, and has bought site licenses for Tehnet and FTP software needed to connect staffers' and students' home computers to the college network.
+WPC has also initiated the purchase process to increase dial-in access from 16 to 64 lines, and has bought site licenses for Telnet and FTP software needed to connect staffers' and students' home computers to the college network.

 By the end of September the fiber cable infrastructure for the campus will be complete, says Frank Tedesco, associate director for network and hardware services.
-Internal wiring is still to be completed within Ben Shahn, Shao Center and Wightman Gym.
-By the end of October, high speed ATM (asynchronous transfer mode) equipment will be in place in College Hall, Houniker Wing, Hobart Hall and Science Hall to provide high speed conceivity and the ability to send voice, data and video signals over the same physical media, asys Tedesco.
-To help them select appropriate computer equipment, half of the college's 300-plus full-time faculty were offered a required three-session 'Informatics beminar' last spring.
+Internal wiring is still to be completed within Ben Shahn, Shea Center and Wightman Gym.
+By the end of Cetober, high speed ATM (superheaved with the place of the complete o

+To help them select appropriate computer equipment, half of the college's 300-plus full-time faculty were offered a required three-session "Informatics Seminar" last spring.
 About 33 percent of that group completed the training; most of those who ordered their workstations or laptops before the end of last semester have received delivery.
 The "second wave" of faculty will have completed their training by mid-October and should have their computers by the conclusion of the fall semester.